-2 For a better understanding of subject persons' obligations relative to the conduct of risk assessments, licensees are to have regard to Regulation 5 of the PMLFTR.
-Additional insights into the risk-based approach can be derived from the FATF Guidance on the Risk-Based Approach to Combating Money Laundering and Terrorist Financing -High Level Principles and Procedures.
+^{2.} For a better understanding of subject persons' obligations relative to the conduct of risk assessments, licensees are to have regard to Regulation 5 of the PMLFTR.
+Additional insights into the risk-based approach can be derived from the Procedures.